-Positive interactions will include greeting students, talking to students, making eye contact, smiling, and overly praising students when such accolades are deserved.
+Positive interactions will include greeting students, talking to students, making eye contact, smiling, and overtly praising students when such accolades are deserved.
 When praising students, staff will attempt to provide them with specific information about which behaviors are contributing to success.
-Students "caught being good" may also be awarded a Bear Paw for such behavior, which enters them in a drawing for various prizes.